AaronKutch/keyboard_layout/README.md

 The board I found likes to converge on the general layout of https://github.com/rdavison/graphite-layout.
 Note that my cost function has issues with sfbs, I had to manually freeze some keys and mirror the vowels.

+This is designed for a 42 key ortholinear keyboard with a little column stagger.

 Edit 10/25/2023:
 After some real world experience and adjustments, I have settled on
 ```